 When flying in a group or a loose formation, only one person need do general radio calls for the group.
 The callsign "paraglider formation" may then be used for general calls, and to inform the group of intentions flight, e.g. "Paraglider formation, we shall turn 180 degrees to the right over the carpark".

 If there are student pilots in the group, then it may be prudent to use the PPG Chat frequency (130.350MHz) for informal radio contact, however someone must still make regular broadcast calls on the official local channels and then inform the group on the chat channel about possible traffic in the area.

-All PPG and PHG pilots flying around Cape Town should have the above frequencies programmed into their airband radio.
+All PPG and PHG pilots flying around Cape Town should have the frequencies listed on the Left programmed into their airband radio.

 Its useful to program these into your radio, and scan these while at the desk or while driving, to "learn the lingo" and keep your ear tuned into the "patter" of airtalk.

 NOTE: The ATIS channels (Air Terminal Info Service) gives almost realtime update on changing weather conditions.
 Each time it is updated, the recording is assigned the next letter of the alphabet (e.g. "Information Delta" follows after "Information Charlie").
 The key elements worth noting for PPG is wind strength and direction, QNH, visibility, and cloud cover.
 Make absolutely sure you do NOT accidentally transmit on these channels.
 It is safest to program these channels as "Transmit Inhibit" to prevent accidental transmissions.

 Reminder of certain mandatory requirements for PPG which must be adhered to:

 As you can see from the above, it is often impossible to comply with all these requirements, so airband radio becomes quite necessary on almost all flights.